USING IRONOCR

 Code Explanation

-The above code uses the IronOCR library to read all the text fields in the ID document.
+The above code uses the IronOCR library to read all the text fields from the ID document.
 We use the IronTesseract class from the IronOCR library and configure it to use the English language and some blacklisted characters.
-Then we declare the OCR input using the OcrInput class, then read the text from the image.
+Then we declare the OCR input using the OcrInput class and read the text from the image.
 The extracted text fields can be seen in the console output.

 Step 4: Read Identity documents from PDFs.